 The character differs from a chaptalized cider (applewine) in that the ice cider process increases not only the sugar (hence alcohol) but also the acidity and all fruit flavor components proportionately.

 Fruity, smooth, sweet-tart.
 Acidity must be enough to prevent it being cloying.

-Appearance: Brilliant.
-Color is deeper than a standard cider, gold to amber.
+Brilliant.
+Color is deeper than a Standard cider, gold to amber.

-Entry Instructions: Entrants MUST specify starting gravity, final gravity or residual sugar, and alcohol level.
+Entrants MUST specify starting gravity (or Brix), final gravity (or residual sugar), and alcohol level.
 Entrants MUST specify carbonation level (3 levels).